Openhab-Nodes/website/content/en/openhab.md

 ## Do It Yourself IoT Support

-There are some protocols that Makers can use for their IoT devices so that openHAB and openHAB X can discover and interact without any additional Add-on.
+There are some protocols that Makers can use for their IoT devices so that openHAB and OHX can discover and interact without any additional Add-on.
 The following table lists supported protocols.

 <table class="table">
   <tr>
     <th></th>
-    <th>openHAB X Core</th>
+    <th>OHX Core</th>
     <th>openHAB Core</th>
   </tr>
   <tr>